Environment & Safety

 Environmental protection and a commitment to the safety of our employees, contractors and the public are top priorities for Jordan Cove LNG planning, construction and operations.

-Jordan Cove LNG is designed to meet or exceed the most stringent industry safety standards, codes, and regulations.
+Jordan Cove LNG is designed to meet or exceed industry safety standards, codes, and regulations.
 A number of safeguards, protection and mitigation measures, including state-of the-art technologies and automatic emergency detection and shut-down systems, have been incorporated to ensure safe and secure operations, and protection of the community and environment.